google-marketing-solutions/feedgen/README.md

 ## Overview

-**FeedGen** is an open-source tool that uses Google Cloud's state-of-the-art Large Language Models (LLMs) to generate optimised Shopping Ads titles and descriptions, and fill missing attributes in product feeds.
+**FeedGen** is an open-source tool that uses Google Cloud's state-of-the-art Large Language Models (LLMs) to improve product titles, generate more comprehensive descriptions, and fill missing attributes in product feeds.
 It helps merchants and advertisers surface and fix quality issues in their feeds using Generative AI in a simple and configurable way.

 The tool relies on GCP's Vertex AI API to provide both zero-shot and few-shot inference capabilities on GCP's foundational LLMs.
-With [few-shot prompting](https://cloud.google.com/vertex-ai/docs/generative-ai/text/text-overview), you use the best 3-10 samples from your own Shopping Ads feeds to customise the model's responses towards your own data, thus achieving higher quality and more consistent output.
+With [few-shot prompting](https://cloud.google.com/vertex-ai/docs/generative-ai/text/text-overview), you use the best 3-10 samples from your own Shopping feed to customise the model's responses towards your own data, thus achieving higher quality and more consistent output.
 This can be optimised further by fine-tuning the foundational models with your own proprietary data.
 Find out how to fine-tune